SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 ![image](/posts/images/archlinux_124.png)

 Make sure that your system is up to date as well.
+This may be needed for some cases.
+You can run this command after installation if you want.

 ```bash
 $ pacman -Syu
 ```

-Now set a password for the root account, and create one for you.
+Now set a password for the root account.
+You should also create your own account and add a password to that as well.

 ```bash
 $ passwd